 All task-dependent limits will be announced in the task statements.

-The syllabus of the infO(1) Second Round is the same as the syllabus of the International Olympiad of Informatics.
+The syllabus of the infO(1) contest is the same as the syllabus of the International Olympiad of Informatics for juniors.

 The accepted programming languages are C and C++.

-During the rounds, students will benefit from either partial or full feedback, depending on the case.
+During the competition, students will benefit from either partial or full feedback, depending on the case.